spdk/spdk/doc/bdev.md

 destination buffer for encryption which is then passed on to the underlying bdev as the write buffer.
 This is done to avoid encrypting the data in the original source buffer which may cause problems in some use cases.

+Example command

+`rpc.py construct_crypto_bdev -b NVMe1n1 -c CryNvmeA -d crypto_aesni_mb -k 0123456789123456`

+This command will create a crypto vbdev called 'CryNvmeA' on top of the NVMe bdev 'NVMe1n1' and will use the DPDK software driver 'crypto_aesni_mb' and the key '0123456789123456'.

+To remove the vbdev use the delete_crypto_bdev command.

+`rpc.py delete_crypto_bdev CryNvmeA`

 # GPT (GUID Partition Table) {#bdev_config_gpt}